What are struvite bladder stones?

 In dogs, struvite bladder stones usually form as a complication of a bladder infection caused by bacteria that produce an enzyme known as urease.
-This enzyme breaks down the urea that is normally present in the urine causing an excess production of ammonia; this ammonia production then causes the urine to become alkaline.
+This enzyme breaks down the urea that is normally present in urine, causing an excess production of ammonia; this ammonia production then causes the urine to become alkaline.
 Ammonia in the urine also causes bladder inflammation.
-Under these environmental conditions, struvite crystals will precipitate out of solution and collect around any cells or debris that may have formed in the bladder because of inflammation.
+Under these environmental conditions, struvite crystals will form and collect around any cells or debris that may have formed in the bladder because of inflammation.

 How common are struvite bladder stones?

-Large stones may act almost like a valve or stopcock, causing an intermittent or partial obstruction at the neck of the bladder, the point where the bladder attaches to the urethra.
+Large stones may act almost like a ball valve, causing an intermittent or partial obstruction at the neck of the bladder, the point where the bladder attaches to the urethra.
 Small stones may flow with the urine into the urethra where they can become lodged and cause an obstruction.
 If an obstruction occurs, the bladder cannot be emptied fully; if the obstruction is complete, the dog will be unable to urinate at all.
 If the obstruction is not relieved, the bladder may rupture.
 A complete obstruction is potentially life threatening and requires immediate emergency treatment.

 In some cases, your veterinarian may make an educated guess about the type of stone that is present, based on the radiographic appearance and results of a urinalysis.
-For example, if x-rays show that there are one or more stones present in the bladder, and the results of the urinalysis show the presence of alkaline urine along with numerous struvite crystals, your veterinarian may make a presumptive diagnosis of struvite bladder stones and recommend treatment accordingly.
+For example, if X-rays show that there are one or more stones present in the bladder, and the results of the urinalysis show the presence of alkaline urine along with numerous struvite crystals, your veterinarian may make a presumptive diagnosis of struvite bladder stones and recommend treatment accordingly.

 How are struvite bladder stones treated?

-There are three primary treatment strategies for struvite bladder stones: 1) feeding a special diet to dissolve the stone(s), 2) non-surgical removal by urohydropropulsion and 3) surgical removal.
+There are three primary treatment strategies for struvite bladder stones: 1) feeding a special diet to dissolve the stones, 2) non-surgical removal by urohydropropulsion, and 3) surgical removal.

-Option 3).
-Surgical removal.
-Surgery is indicated in dogs that have a large number of stones in their bladder, if there is an increased risk that the patient will develop an obstruction in the urinary tract, or if the client wishes to have the problem resolved as quickly as possible.
+Surgery is indicated in dogs that have many stones in their bladder, if there is an increased risk that the patient will develop an obstruction in the urinary tract, or if the client wishes to have the problem resolved as quickly as possible.
 Male dogs are at a much higher risk of developing an obstruction in the urinary tract as a result of bladder stones, so when bladder stones are diagnosed in a male dog, your veterinarian will often strongly recommend surgical removal.

 Are there any other treatment options?

-In addition, routine monitoring of the urine to detect any signs of bacterial infection is also recommended.
-Bladder x-rays and urinalysis will be performed one month after successful treatment, dietary or surgical, and then every three to six months for life.
-Dogs displaying any clinical signs of urinary tract infections such as frequent urination, urinating in unusual places, painful urination or the presence of blood in the urine should be evaluated immediately.
+In addition, routine monitoring of the urine is also recommended to detect any signs of bacterial infection.
+Bladder X-rays and urinalysis will be performed one month after successful treatment whether dietary or surgical, and then every three to six months for life.
+Dogs displaying any clinical signs of urinary tract infections such as frequent urination, urinating in unusual places, painful urination, or the presence of blood in the urine should be evaluated immediately.
 Keep in mind that the greatest risk factor for developing struvite bladder stones in the dog is a urinary tract infection.